blabla1337/skf-flask/skf/markdown/knowledge_base/57-knowledge_base--The_logout_functionality_should_revoke_the_complete_session_--.md

 **Solution:**

 The logout functionality should revoke the complete session whenever a user wants to terminate his session.
+This action should be done server-side.